 Prepping the Tomato for Canning

-- Cut the tomato into quarters and put into pint or quart jars
+- Cut tomato into quarters and put it into pint or quart jars

 - Fill until almost full

 - Push down with your fingers to get all the tomatoes filled in the jar.
-I use a chop stick to push down the sides of the jar as you want to remove any air bubbles.
+I use a chopstick to push down the sides of the jar as you need to remove any air bubbles.

-- For pints add 1/2 tsp., salt and 1 tblsp., bottled lemon juice to the top of the packed tomatoes (double for quart jars).
+- For pints add 1/2 teaspoon of salt and 1 teaspoon of bottled lemon juice to the top of the packed tomatoes (double for quart jars).